-Six reasons to visit Calke Abbey for half-term
+Six reasons to visit Calke Abbey for half term

 There's plenty of exploring to be done at Calke Abbey, whatever the weather.
-Here are our top six reasons to visit this half-term...
+Here are our top six reasons to visit this half term...

-4) There are lots of things to take pictures of
+3) There are lots of things to take pictures of

 Are you a budding photographer?
 There are lots of places to take great photos at Calke, from countryside and country houses to woodland and wildlife.

-5) Squirt’s Stable is open for business
+4) Squirt’s Stable is open for business

 6) You can tick off lots of your '50 things' list

 How many things have you ticked off your '50 things to do before you’re 11 ¾' list?
 There are lots of things you can tick off at Calke.
-Roll down a big hill, explore inside a tree, splash in a puddle or go on a really long bike ride along the new Tramway Trail.

 Explore inside one of Calke's huge ancient trees, go bonkers for conkers in the parkland or enjoy a really long bike ride along the Tramway Trail.
 Pick up your 50 Things scrapbook from Squirt's Stable and get started this half term.